manual vs digital

 Key Differences Between KIN and Brokerages

 KIN Insurance and brokerages offer different paths to securing home insurance.
 KIN provides a direct online platform, while brokerages act as intermediaries between homeowners and multiple insurers.
 The technology-powered model of KIN focuses on speed and efficiency, eliminating much of the traditional paperwork.
 In contrast, brokerages emphasize personal relationships and tailored advice.
-Homeowners who value face-to-face or phone interactions may prefer the hands-on support from a broker.
+Homeowners who value personalized phone interactions may prefer the hands-on support from a broker.

 Pricing strategies also differ between the two options.
 KIN often claims lower premiums by using data-driven pricing and streamlining its operations.
 By not paying commissions to agents, KIN can sometimes pass savings on to customers.
 Brokerages, on the other hand, shop across several companies to find the best rates and coverages available.
 They advocate for the homeowner and may have access to special programs or discounts from partner carriers.